rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 ## What is Atomic CSS?

-Atomic CSS is a Front-End (FE) library that has the ambition to solve 2 main <abbr title="Cascading Style Sheets">CSS</abbr> challenges:
+Atomic CSS is a Front-End (FE) library / CSS &quot;architecture&quot; that has the ambition to solve 2 main <abbr title="Cascading Style Sheets">CSS</abbr> challenges:

 <ul class="ul-list">
    <li>bloat</li>